moj-analytical-services/user-guidance/source/documentation/appendix-docs/conda.md

 You can use conda to make a snapshot of the environment you are using, so others can reproduce your results using the same versions of your code.

-Note: usually when using Conda, it makes sense to have one environment per project, but because we are using the Open Source version of R Studio, there is only a single Conda environment available.
+Note: usually when using conda, it makes sense to have one environment per project, but because we are using the Open Source version of R Studio, there is only a single conda environment available.
 This means having to be careful to make sure packages don't pollute your environment from another project.
 The following commands can be used to manage your environments.

 ### Reset your _Environment_ to default